CIML-bioinformatic/PNlab_Sarcoma/readme.md

 ## Description of the datasets

 There are 4 datasets in this study, each being a replicate containing the 4 experimental conditions (split by HTO).

+RAW sequengcing data is available from GEO accession number [GSE221164](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE221164)

 Indvidual samples were aligned with CellRanger and analyzed individually to check for quality and identify cell populations.
 All samples were then unified in a single (merged) analysis for comparison of experimental conditions.